unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 A browser may support any subset of traditional or distributed protocols that would still make crypto domains websites displayable.

+## Gateway to simplify the integration

+While it is possible to make resolve a domain via a call to ETH RPC and support distributed content protocols in a browser, it might be easier to make those call via gateways using protocols already supported by all browsers: HTTP and DNS.
+A gateway may simplify the integration to a browser, but comes at the downside of decreased decentralization (if gateway is hosted by third party) or complex user experience if the gateway is hosted by the user.

+There are 2 possible gateways for each of the problem:

+* Distributed content gateway
+* Resolution over DNS gateway

+See a description of how they work below.

+<div id="distributed-gateway"></div>

+### Distributed content gateway

+A gateway is an HTTP Server that acts as a proxy between HTTP and distributed content protocol.
+Basic functionality of such a gateway:

+1. Receive HTTP request to crypto domain (like `http://example.crypto`)
+2. Resolve a domain into crypto records
+3. Get the content based on [Resolution Algorithm](#resolution-algorithm)
+4. Return the content to client via HTTP

+### Resolution over DNS gateway

+A gateway is a DNS Server that resolves not just traditional domains but also `.crypto` domains.
+Basic functionality of such a gateway:

+1. Receive a domain resolution request
+2. Resolve a domain using classical DNS system if is in classical TLD (like `.com`)
+3. Resolve a domain using [Resolution Algorithm](#resolution-algorithm) if it is in crypto TLD
+  * If a domain is set using DNS, transform [crypto DNS records](./ARCHITECTURE.md#dns-records) into classical records
+  * If a domain is set using distributed content
+    * If client requests `A` record, resolve to [Distributed Content Gateway](#distributed-gateway) IP Address
+    * If client requests `TXT` record, resolve to all crypto records in JSON encoded key-value format
+4. Send resolution to client

 ## Records related to browser resolution

 All records related to browser resolution are stored within these namespaces: